 The Early Years Foundation Stage (EYFS) describes the time in your child's life between birth and the age of 5.
 At Terrington St Clement this relates to your child's nursery and reception years (3-5 years).
-The Early Years Foundation Stage sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
+We follow the Early Years Foundation Stage which sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
 It promotes teaching and learning to ensure children's 'school readiness' and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.
+We deliver our curriculum through play-based activities involving a balance between 'child-initiated' (chosen by the child) and 'adult-led' (led by the adult).